AztecProtocol/aztec-connect-bridges/README.md

 # How to contribute

 This repo has been built with Foundry.
-We found that given the interconected nature of building bridges with existing mainnet protocols.
+Given the inter-connected nature of building bridges with existing main-net protocols.
 Foundry / forge offered the best support for debugging, mainnet forking, impersonation and gas profiling.
-After all it makes sense to test solidity with solidty not with an added complication of ETHERS / Typescript.
+We beleive that it makes sense to test solidity with solidty not with an added complication of Ethers / Typescript.

-# Contributing a bridge
+# Writing a bridge

 Developing a bridge is permisionless, simply follow the steps below to get started.

 1. Fork this repository
-2. All bridges need to be submitted via PR's to this repo, we expect developers to do the following:
+2. All bridges need to be submitted via PR's to this repo, we expect developers to do the following as part of their PR.
 3. Write a solidity bridge that interfaces with the protocol you are bridging e.g AAVE
-4. Write tests that use the fork from mainnet code to test the bridge with production values.
+4. Write tests in solidity that use the fork from mainnet code to test the bridge with production values and a range of assets and edge cases.
-5. Write an explination of the flows your bridge supports and the different combinations of params you can pass into the convert function,
+5. Write an explanation of the flows your bridge supports.
+6. Implement the typescript bridge-data.ts class that tells an integrator how to use your bridge.
-6. Deploy your bridge!
-Steps coming soon.
+7. Deploy your bridge!
+Instructions coming soon.

 ## Getting started